Byter49er/Automatic-Plant-Leaf-Classifier/README.md

 1)Download the "Leaf Classifier" folder

 2)Open the "Leaf Classifier" folder and extract the "LeafDataset" folder from the "LeafDataset.zip" file.
-Note this step is very important as the dataset the program uses is in a zip file and the program cannot read the image files from the zip file.
+Note the program will not run if the "LeafDataset.zip" is not unzipped prior to running.

 3)Open the the "Leaf Classifier" folder in a Python IDE of your choice (This project was developed on PyCharm)